Graduate Student Opportunities

 - Wildlife genetics, population health, and disease ecology

 - Applications of genomics, disease diagnotic tests, field ecology, natural history, habitat modeling using Geographic Information Systems (GIS), avian population monitoring methods (MARK, DISTANCE, MAXENT, etc), statistics, and/or wildlife epidemiology methods..

-- Free-ranging California birds (current focus is on hummingbird ecology, health, and population genetics).
+- Free-ranging Wyoming/Rocky Mountain birds (current focus is on hummingbird ecology, health, and population genetics).

-Preference for graduate student membership in our lab will be given to California residents (lower tuition costs), demonstration of excellent scholarship (academic record, GRE's, research experience) and to students who are awarded external (such as NSF) or substantial UC Davis (such as graduate group fellowships) funding for their studies.
-Students who are not USA residents may be considered only if they secure multiple years of fellowship funding from their country, UC Davis, or other funding sources.
-Refer to specific UC Davis graduate group web sites for information on UC Davis fellowships.
+Preference for graduate student membership in our lab will be given to demonstration of excellent scholarship (academic record, GRE's, research experience) and to students who are awarded external (such as NSF) or substantial U. Wyoming fellowships funding for their studies.

 Since funding for graduate wildlife science research is scarse, all students in our lab are required to apply for fellowships and scholarships.
 As the students' major professor, Dr. Ernest will help guide this process.
 Students receiving fellowship funding are more likely to gain admission to the lab of their choice.
 Some are available for application prior to graduate school admission.
 Here is a partial list:

 - NSF - Graduate Research Fellowship Program (GRFP) or go to main NSF web site